 Pros and Cons

 The biggest advantage of year-over-year comparisons is that they automatically negate the effect of seasonality.
 For example, retail statistics rise each November and December because of the holiday shopping season.
-It's the most critical time of the year as the season accounts for almost 20 percent of retail sales.
+It's the most critical time of the year as the season accounts for almost 20% of retail sales.
 Another advantage is that the metric is stated in percentage terms, making it easy to compare different-sized companies when doing industry, competitor or peer-company analysis.

 Year-over-year analysis helps smooth out any volatility in the month-to-month numbers.
 For example, the Bureau of Labor Statistics reported that the economy only added 18,000 jobs. in June 2011.
 Investors should have used a year-over-year comparison.
 They panicked because it was less than the February through April monthly average of 215,000 jobs.
-The unemployment rate rose to 9.2 percent.
 The stock market dropped.
 The prices of safe haven investments like Treasuries and gold sky-rocketed.
 Thanks to that panic, gold hit an all-time high of $1,917.90 an ounce a few months later in August 2011.

 Don’t rely on year-over-year alone.
 It's a good idea to look at month-to-month as well to get the full picture.